Mamadou-Keita/DeeCLIP/README.md

-# DeeCLIP: A Robust Transformer-Based Approach for AI-Generated Image Detection
+# DeeCLIP: A Robust and Generalizable Transformer-Based Framework for Detecting AI-Generated Images

 ☀️ If you find this work useful for your research, please kindly star our repo and cite our paper! ☀️